scaleway/serverless-examples/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I have reviewed this myself
+- [ ] I have reviewed this myself.
-- [ ] I have attached a README to my example
+- [ ] I have attached a README to my example.
+You can use [this template](../docs/templates/readme-example-template.md) as reference.
-- [ ] I have updated the project README to link my example
+- [ ] I have updated the project README to link my example.

 ## Details